TheMulhima/Lumafly/README.md

 The main shareable commands that anyone can use.

 - [Download Mod](https://themulhima.github.io/Lumafly/commands/download): Share links to open Lumafly and download mods using this command.
 Sharing a link such as [this](https://themulhima.github.io/Lumafly/commands/download?mods=Satchel) will open Lumafly and download the mod "Satchel".
+- [Share modpack](https://themulhima.github.io/Lumafly/commands/modpack): Used to share a modpack link with others.

 - [Custom Modlinks](https://themulhima.github.io/Lumafly/commands/customModLinks) - Open Lumafly and load its mod list from a custom modlinks.